amd/MxGPU-Virtualization/smi-lib/docs/index.md

 - Query information about the virtual functions on the GPU
 - Query temperature, clocks, and usage of the GPU

-- To run the AMD SMI library, the Linux Host Virtualization driver needs to be installed.
+- To run the AMD SMI library, the Linux PF driver needs to be installed.

 There are two parts to the AMD SMI library interface: